pauljohanneskraft/Map/README.md

 # Map

-MapKit's SwiftUI implementation of `Map` (UIKit: MKMapView) is very limited.
-This library can be used as a drop-in solution (i.e. it features a very similar, but more powerful and customizable interface) to the existing `Map` and gives you so much more features and control:
+MapKit's SwiftUI implementation of [Map](https://developer.apple.com/documentation/mapkit/map) (UIKit: [MKMapView](https://developer.apple.com/documentation/mapkit/mkmapview)) is very limited.
+This library can be used as a drop-in solution (i.e. it features a very similar, but more powerful and customizable interface) to the existing [Map](https://developer.apple.com/documentation/mapkit/map) and gives you so much more features and control:

 ## Features

-- Create annotations from a list of `MKAnnotation`.
+- Create annotations from a list of [MKAnnotation](https://developer.apple.com/documentation/mapkit/mkannotation).
 You may have existing code that still has a few MKAnnotations lying around - now you can put them to good use without requiring to restructure your codebase unnecessarily.
-You can even use your existing `MKAnnotationView` implementations!
+You can even use your existing [MKAnnotationView](https://developer.apple.com/documentation/mapkit/mkannotationview) implementations!
-- Overlay support: Add your own custom overlays - featuring a backwards-compatible `MKOverlay`/`MKOverlayRenderer` interface and a more modern solution using `Identifiable` items - similar to Apple's `annotationItems` API.
+- Overlay support: Add your own custom overlays - featuring a backwards-compatible [MKOverlay](https://developer.apple.com/documentation/mapkit/mkoverlay)/[MKOverlayRenderer](https://developer.apple.com/documentation/mapkit/mkoverlayrenderer) interface and a more modern solution using `Identifiable` items - similar to Apple's `annotationItems` API.
-- Change your map's type (`MKMapType`), user tracking mode (`MKUserTrackingMode`), interaction modes (including rotation) and point of interest filter (`MKPointOfInterestFilter`).
+- Change your map's type ([MKMapType](https://developer.apple.com/documentation/mapkit/mkmaptype)), user tracking mode ([MKUserTrackingMode](https://developer.apple.com/documentation/mapkit/mkusertrackingmode)), interaction modes (including rotation) and point of interest filter ([MKPointOfInterestFilter](https://developer.apple.com/documentation/mapkit/mkpointofinterestfilter)).

 ## Supported Platforms